foxbunny/transplexer-tools/README.md

 }));
 ```

-The main difference compared to `map()` is that `always()` can pass on multiple
+The main difference compared to the example is that `always()` can pass on
-values, whereas `map()` can only pass on one.
-Another subtle, but important
+multiple values, whereas the example can only pass on one.
+Another subtle, but
-difference is that the values passed on by `map()` are evaluated when the
+important difference is that the value in the example is evaluated when the
 callback is called, whereas with `always()`, all the values are evaluated only
-once when the pie is being configured.
-This may be a problem for mutable values
+once when the pipe is being configured.
+This may be a problem for mutable
-like objects or arrays, so in such cases, we prefer to use `map()` or write a
+values like objects or arrays, so in such cases, we prefer to use `map()` or
-custom transformer.
+write a custom transformer.

 Example: